thingetoo/portfolio-bg/README.md

 # My Personal Portfolio
-> Check this out to see some of my projects built.
+> Check this out to see some of the projects that I built.

 ## Table of contents
 * [General info](#general-info)